Back to main site

 • Developing guidance for external communications.

 Continued disinformation and the promotion of hateful speech should be anticipated as our reliance on online spaces continues to increase and political polarisation continues to be amplified by automated online systems.
-However, there are parallel pushes to engage more meaningful and substantively with hate speech and find ways that address hate speech without limiting freedom of expression.
+However, there are parallel pushes to engage more meaningfully and substantively with hate speech and find ways that address hate speech without limiting freedom of expression.

 More Resources on Hate Speech

-Harassment of journalists, bloggers and other professionals
+Online violence against journalists, bloggers, and other professionals

-• A global survey conducted by the International Centre for Journalists and the Tow Center for Digital Journalism shows that 20% of respondents describe their experience of online abuse as “much worse than usual” during the COVID-19 pandemic.
+Journalists fulfil an important role in any society but are too often at risk, threatening their ability to fulfil their critical function as the fourth estate.
+A global survey conducted by the International Centre for Journalists and the Tow Centre for Digital Journalism shows that 20% of respondents describe their experience of online abuse as “much worse than usual” during the COVID-19 pandemic.(15) In the United States, 90% of journalists believe that online harassment is the biggest threat to their profession.(16)

-A 2017 Reporters without Borders study by the Council of Europe indicated that:
+The consequences of these attacks are significant for freedom of expression.
+A 2017 Reporters without Borders study by the Council of Europe further indicated that:(17)

 • 31% of journalists water down their coverage of stories after being harassed.